 Windshield wiper fluid helps your windshield wipers to clean dirt, grime and other residues from the windshield.
 It is comprised mainly of water, with a few other chemicals mixed in to prevent a “streaky” finish.
-It is important to top up your wiper fluid regularly, so that you do not get caught with an empty tank and a dirty windshield.
+It is important to top up your wiper fluid regularly so that you do not get caught with an empty tank and a dirty windshield.

 The windshield wiper reservoir should always be at least half full.
 The reservoir itself is usually a clear or translucent tank, located at the back of the engine compartment under the windshield.
 In many vehicles, it will be marked with a sticker or raised print which identifies it as the wiper fluid container.
-On top of the reservoir you should see a cap, which will need to be unscrewed and replaced whenever you top up the wiper fluid.
+On top of the reservoir, you should see a cap, which will need to be unscrewed and replaced whenever you top up the wiper fluid.

 Engine compartment warnings

-To stop vehicle owners accidentally injuring themselves or damaging the engine, most car manufacturers include stickers with additional information and warning messages at key points around the engine.
+To stop vehicle owners from accidentally injuring themselves or damaging the engine, most car manufacturers include stickers with additional information and warning messages at key points around the engine.
 You are likely to find these warning labels at the front of the engine compartment, on the battery and on the radiator.
-While you’ve got the hood open, have a look for these labels and take note of the information they contain.
+While you’ve got the hood open, have a look at these labels and take note of the information they contain.

 If in doubt, call a professional

 If anything goes wrong with your engine, do not be tempted to explore components under the hood that you do not understand.
 Most motorists are capable of changing oil, wiper fluid and coolant when necessary.
-Anything beyond this should be dealt with by a certified mechanic, unless you happen to be an experienced mechanic yourself.
+Anything beyond this should be dealt with by a certified mechanic unless you happen to be an experienced mechanic yourself.
 Keep in mind that in certain new cars, you can void the manufacturer’s warranty by messing around with the engine!